yanickw/genesys/README.md

 ### *BLOCK INSPECTOR*
 The **Block Inspector** allows you to get the information about a specific block within the PyChain Ledger.

-Just Select the block that you would like to get the information from the drop down menu located on the left side bar of the app and the requested information will update under the same menu.
+Select the block that you would like to get the information from the drop down menu located on the left side bar of the app and the requested information will update under the same menu.

 ### *VALIDATE CHAIN*

 You can validate that the blockchain hasn't been compromised at any time using the `Validate Chain` button located at the bottom of the app.

 If after pressing the button it returns "True" your blockchain is accurate (as demonstrated in the following picture)

 ![Valid_Chain](./images/Genesys_Valid_Chain.png)

 ---

-## NEXT STEP
+## COMING SOON
 Genesys is still considered in alpha phase.

 The next step will consist in